Oceanography & Marine Sciences

 Transfer Possibilities — Where can I transfer?

 The AS-T makes it possible for students to transfer to a number of public and private colleges and universities in the U.S. with junior standing.
 An Associate Degree from Shoreline makes it possible for students to transfer to public and private colleges and universities throughout the U.S. with junior standing.
 Shoreline also has agreements with several universities to make transferring even easier.
-Please visit our transfer agreements page for a list of those options.
 For transfer within Washington State, we offer a special degree called the AA-DTA.
 For international students, Shoreline also has conditional admission agreements that allow a student to be simultaneously accepted by Shoreline and a university of the student's choosing.